 The PJ Bold brand was born during a time of crisis.
 Each of us are faced with obstacles and adversity in our lifetime.
 How we choose to cope with these struggles is an opportunity to define who we are.
-In this case, the story centers around my mother who was diagnosed with terminal pancreatic cancer and given 6 months to live.
-My children referred to her as “Grandma PJ” and that is the name I will use for the rest of this story.
+In this case, the story centers around a grandmother (Grandma PJ) who was diagnosed with terminal pancreatic cancer and given 6 months to live.

 If you are not aware of how pancreatic cancer operates, it basically takes over the pancreas such that you can no longer digest food properly.
 The result...you become a walking skeleton that eventually starves to death.
-As if that was not enough, as the cancer grows it intertwines with the nerves running down your lower spine causing excruciating pain to point that the patient begs for death to come quickly.
+As if that was not enough, as the cancer grows it intertwines with the nerves running down your lower spine causing excruciating pain.

 The typical medication for pancreatic cancer patients includes strong prescription narcotics which result in the patient lying in bed in a self-induced coma until death comes.
 Let’s just say that Grandma PJ did not like this idea and intended to spend her final precious moments with family and friends.
 In spite of her intentions, as the cancer progressed, Grandma PJ found it more & more difficult to cope with the debilitating pain which came in waves.
 Some weeks would be bearable and others were spent in bed under the influence of the prescription drugs.